googleapis/google-cloud-cpp/google/cloud/spanner/benchmarks/README.md

 You need to configure the Cloud Spanner client library so it can authenticate with Cloud Spanner.
-While covering authentication in detail is beyond the scope of this README, we assume the reader is familiar with the topic, and refer them to the [Authentication Overview][authentication-quickstart] if they need a more in-depth discussion.
+While covering authentication in detail is beyond the scope of this README, we assume the reader is familiar with the topic, and refer them to the [Authentication methods at Google][authentication-quickstart] if they need a more in-depth discussion.

 Examine the [spanner roles][spanner-roles-link] to chose a role for the